For some healthcare providers, the adoption and use of health information technology (HIT) remains problematic.

 - New care models.
 Accountable Care Organizations (ACOs), Patient Centered Medical Homes (PCMH), Health Information Exchanges, and evolving care coordination models will require technology that enables connectivity between multiple systems, whether in a physician office or hospital.
 Look for an EHR vendor that has the ability to make those connections and enable care coordination in your community.

-To learn more about how an EHR from Quest Diagnostics can improve system compatibility and help support your practice’s journey to value-based care, call 1.888.491.7900.
+To learn more about how an EHR from Quest Diagnostics can improve system compatibility, interoperability, and help support your practice’s journey to value-based care, call 1.888.491.7900.
 More information on the Quest Diagnostics 2018 value-based care survey can be found here.